Cycling holiday Amsterdam to Bruges

 • We do not allow private e-bikes on board (due to safetly regulations)

-• If you have special meal requirements we ask you to mention this when booking, but at the latest until 14 days before arrival.
+• If you have special meal requirements, please indiciate this when booking.
 Diets which need a special preparation or special ingredients can only be offered in limited form.
 We will do our best to meet your needs, but we also ask for your understanding as due to limited logistic possibilities on a barge we are not able to prepare complete specialized menus.
-In case of Celiac/ gluten free diet; vegan meals; Lactose intolerance there is an additional charge of € 75, – per week.

 • Cycletours Holidays reserves the right to cancel tours with fewer than 12 participants up to 21 days prior to the date of departure.